 NATIONAL SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION (DAR)

 DAR is volunteer, non-profit, non-political organization of lineal descendants of anyone who aided in achieving American independence from April 19, 1775 to November 26, 1783.
 DAR focuses on historic preservation, promotion of education, and patriotic endeavors.

 REPUBLICAN WOMEN OF PINAL COUNTY

-The purpose of the Republican Women of Pinal County is to seek to educate the community and facilitate political participation by sponsoring speakers’, issue forums, and media reports.
+The purpose of the Republican Women of Pinal County is to seek to educate the community and facilitate political participation by sponsoring speakers, candidate and political-issue forums, and media reports.
 We meet the third Friday of the month at 10:00 a.m. in the SaddleBrooke Clubhouse.
 All are welcome.